OleHolmNielsen/GPAW-benchmark-2020/README.md

 Run the GPAW benchmarks
 -----------------------

+The GPAW benchmarks must be executed on a single compute node, using all CPU cores available in the system.
+The node must contain the same processor SKU, memory size and speed, BIOS settings, and system chassis as the servers offered.

 The subdirectory [benchmarks](benchmarks/) contains the Python scripts, batch job shell scripts, and any further input files.